CMU-IDS-2022/final-project-this-can-be-said-ma/README.md

   * szhou2@andrew.cmu.edu

 ## Work distribution

-Update towards the end of the project.
+Wenxing Deng: Analyze factors that may influence stress levels from a general perspective using the Kaggle dataset Mental Health Checker
+Huiyi Zhang:
+Jiuzhi Yu:
+Siyu Zhou:

 ## Deliverables

 ### Proposal

-- [ ] The URL at the top of this readme needs to point to your application online.
+- [] The URL at the top of this readme needs to point to your application online.
 It should also list the names of the team members.
 - [ ] A completed [proposal](Proposal.md).
 Each student should submit the URL that points to this file in their github repo on Canvas.

 ### Sketches